smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-1.md

 ship more frequently with out sacrificing quality.

 In order to speed up we realized that we first needed to slow down.
-Going as fast as we could was no good if clients did not receive our updates.
-Slowing down would also mean investing more into our testing and validation for each change we made and overall stability.
-We then came to the following agreement with our clients for how to proceed.
+Going as fast as we could was no good if clients did not use our updates.
+Slowing down would also mean investing more into stability, testing and validation for each change made.
+We then struck the following agreement with our clients for how to proceed.

 1. Regular Weekly Deployments
 1. Documented Changes